isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

   * For the provision of transport, short-term accommodation, entertainment, dining, catering, tours or other tourism-related goods or services for visitors to Singapore, domestic or outbound tourists

-  * For the promotion of tourism in Singapore or the distribution of products related to tourism for the purposes of trade or retail.
+  * For the promotion of tourism in Singapore or the distribution of products related to tourism for the purposes of trade or retail

 * A tourism-related contract does not include a contract for air travel such as airline tickets.